0x566c6164/Udacity-Projects/Memory Game/README.md

 # Memory Game Project
-A memory game made for Udacity project.
+A memory game made for the Udacity project submission.

 ## Instructions
 The game itself is a 4x4 grid with cards, the goal is to flip a pair of cards each time and if they match keep them turned up.<br/>